When Would a University Accept You Into a Master’s Program Without a Bachelor’s Degree?

-You might assume that having a bachelor’s degree is a necessity for being accepted into a master’s program, but in some cases, universities will accept you into a master’s without a bachelor’s.
-Instead of a bachelor’s, they may instead accept relevant work experience and allow you to study a so-called “post-experience master’s” (we cover this in more detail below).
+You might assume that having a bachelor’s degree is a necessity for being accepted into a master’s program, but in some cases, universities will accept you into a master’s program without a bachelor’s degree.
+Instead of a bachelor’s degree, they may accept relevant work experience in a “post-experience master’s program” (more details below).
 This depends both on the university and the field of study.

-Some universities might be more willing to accept work experience over qualifications as it forms part of their overall vision and philosophy.
-They could simply be an institution that favors work experience over academic qualifications, for instance.
+Some universities are more willing to accept work experience as it forms part of their overall vision and philosophy.

-There are also certain fields of master’s study that don’t necessarily require an undergraduate degree because of the nature of the program.
+There are also certain fields that don’t necessarily require an undergraduate degree because of the nature of the program.
 One such example is the Master of Science in Nursing at Simmons University, which accepts registered nurses without an undergraduate degree into the program.

 Let’s also take the example of journalism.
 While a bachelor’s degree in a related discipline would undoubtedly help, in reality, the skills required to succeed in journalism are different from those you would acquire in other subjects.
 For this reason, you’re likely to find some universities that welcome applications from candidates without a formal degree, such as the Online Master’s Degree in Journalism at Falmouth University.

-Although it is possible to be accepted into a master’s program without a bachelor’s degree, you are much more likely to encounter universities that accept a bachelor’s degree in an unrelated field.
-Bachelor’s degrees tend to provide students with a set of core skills (such as writing, IT, and communication), which can be transferred into other disciplines.
+You are much more likely to encounter master’s programs that accept a bachelor’s degree in an unrelated field.
+Bachelor’s degrees provide students with a set of core skills (such as writing, IT, and communication) that apply across disciplines.

 One example of this is the Master in Management (MIM) program at Nyenrode Business University.
 MIM student Karthik Natesan explained to us that his university offers something called a “Pre-Master” to help degree holders in unrelated fields.